 Privileges will be enforced by the framework.
-A player can never create an online session if his or her multiplayer privilege is not enabled.
-We provide programmatic access to these settings so that games may check to see if anything is forbidden.
-In such a case, the relevant menu options are grayed out—this keeps the user from selecting a forbidden option and getting an exception or error when trying to call the forbitten method.
+A player will never be allowed to create an online session if his or her multiplayer privilege is not enabled.
+Programmatic access to these settings is provided so that games may check to see if anything is forbidden.
+In such a case, the relevant menu options would be grayed out – this keeps the user from selecting a forbidden option and receiving an exception or error when attempting to call the method in question.

 Guide User Interface